-Maths is taught according to the national curriculum

-for all classes.
-We follow the White Rose Maths Hub plans.
+Maths is taught according to the national curriculum for all classes.
+We follow Power Maths plans.
 Much of the early work is based on oral and mental work of a practical nature.
 The children will be expected to learn multiplication tables and will be tested regularly.
 Although the learning of mathematical skills is important, more important still is the implementation of these skills in a real context, hence the emphasis on 'real life' problems and problem solving.